India blasts off in race to Mars with low-cost mission

 "Given ISRO's broad portfolio of space capabilities, India could, if it does things right, get at least a quarter of (the space industry) market if not more in the coming decade or two," said Earth2Orbit's Mohanty.

-India's relations with its giant neighbour China are marked as much by competition as cooperation, and analysts say New Delhi has stepped up its space programme because of concerns about China's civilian and military space technology.
+India's relations with its giant neighbor China are marked as much by competition as cooperation, and analysts say New Delhi has stepped up its space program because of concerns about China's civilian and military space technology.

 "The reality is that there is competition in Asia.
 There's the angle of the potential space race," said Rajagopalan.

-Although India's programme is largely for peaceful purposes, it has increasingly realised the need to grow its deterrence capability after China's 2007 anti-satellite missile test.
+Although India's program is largely for peaceful purposes, it has increasingly realized the need to grow its deterrence capability after China's 2007 anti-satellite missile test.

 "That was a wake-up call for India," said Rajagopalan.
 "Until then we were taking it easy."

-China's space programme is far ahead of India's, with bigger rockets, more launches and equally cost-effective missions.
+China's space program is far ahead of India's, with bigger rockets, more launches and equally cost-effective missions.

 Officials dismissed the suggestion that India raced to prepare Tuesday's launch to trump China's failed attempt at Mars.